 Amazon Kindle Fire HDX Review

-Starting at just $349, the ASUS Transformer Book T100 offers a unique combination of epic battery life, strong performance and value.
-Unlike Microsoft, which charges an additional $120 for a Surface keyboard, ASUS includes a highly-tactile keyboard dock for free and throws in a copy of Office Home and Student for good measure.The first tablet to use Intel's new Bay Trail platform, the Transformer Book T100 lasts 12.5 hours on a charge and can handle 4K videos and do some gaming.
-With wide viewing angles and the ability fold like a laptop, the T100 makes Windows 8.1 more compelling at an unbeatable price.
+Starting at a low $349, the ASUS Transformer Book T100 offers a unique combination of epic battery life, strong performance and value.
+ASUS includes a highly tactile keyboard dock and throws in a copy of Microsoft Office Home and Student.
+With more than 12 hours of endurance and the ability to fold like a laptop, the T100 makes Windows 8.1 more compelling at an aggressive price.

 ASUS Transformer Book T100 Review